 How do pulmonary hypertension and cor pulmonale cause swelling?

 If the heart is not working efficiently, it can cause fluid buildup in the ankles, legs, and feet.
 This leads to swelling, which is sometimes called edema.
 Symptoms of edema can include:4

 - Pain or discomfort in the swollen area

 - Increased risk of infection in the swollen area

 How does COPD lead to pulmonary hypertension and cor pulmonale?

-One of the symptoms of COPD is not having enough oxygen in the bloodstream.
-This can cause the blood vessels to become too narrow.
-COPD can also destroy the blood vessels that encircle the tiny air sacs in the lungs where oxygen is absorbed.3
+People with COPD often get pulmonary hypertension or cor pulmonale because of lung damage caused by COPD.
+This lung damage can lead to not having enough oxygen in the bloodstream.
+This can make the blood vessels become too narrow.
+COPD can also destroy the blood vessels that surround the tiny air sacs in the lungs where oxygen is absorbed.1

 Can swelling be treated?

-- Reduce swelling in the ankles, legs and feet
+- Reduce swelling in the ankles, legs, and feet

 - Help the heart beat more strongly